sparna-git/Sparnatural/docs/sparnatural-form/form-configuration.md

   - its display labels
   - the variable to which the field is associated in the underlying Sparnatural query passed in the `query` attribute of the form

-The data structure can also lists the variables from the original query that should be retained when the query results are displayed onscreen (versus when a full export is done).
+The data structure can also optionnaly list the variables from the original query that should be retained when the query results are displayed onscreen (versus when a full export is done).

 ### Form specification structure